S3Infosoft/s3-tf-ecs-django-poc/README.md

 Add the middleware to app/hello_django/middleware.py Add the class to the middleware config in settings.py:
 'hello_django.middleware.HealthCheckMiddleware',  # new

+6. Update python files in the app:

+Add DATABASES in the settings.py file

-Set the STATIC_ROOT in your settings.py file
+Set the STATIC_ROOT in settings.py file

 6. Create a nginx folder in the project root directory: Add Dockerfile related to nginx and nginx.config files